trustoverip/tswg-acdc-specification/spec/spec.md

 ```
 This ACDC has an Issuer but no Issuee.
 There is no provably controllable AID as a Target of the issuance, i.e., Untargeted.
 The data in the Attribute section may be considered an undirected verifiable attestation or observation by the Issuer.
 One could say that the attestation is addressed "to whom it may concern."
 An untargeted ACDC enables verifiable authorship by the Issuer of the data in the Attributes section, but there is no specified counterparty and no verifiable mechanism for delegation of authority.
 Consequently, the Rule section may provide only contractual obligations of implied counterparties.

 This form of an ACDC provides a container for authentic data only (not authentic data as authorization).
 But authentic data is still a very important use case.
 To clarify, an Untargeted ACDC enables verifiable authorship of data.
 An observer, such as a sensor that controls an AID, may make verifiable, nonrepudiable measurements and publish them as ACDCs.
 These may be chained together to provide provenance for or a chain-of-custody of any data.
 Furthermore, A hybrid chain of one or more targeted ACDCs ending in a chain of one or more untargeted ACDCs enables delegated authorized attestations at the tail of that chain.
 These provenanceable chains of ACDCs could be used to provide a verifiable data supply chain for any compliance-regulated application.
 This provides a way to protect participants in a supply chain from imposters.
-Such data supply chains are also useful as a verifiable digital twin of a physical supply chain [@Twin].
+Such data supply chains are also useful as a verifiable digital twin of a physical supply chain [[ref: Twin]].

 #### Targeted private-attribute section example